 Practical Considerations: Taxation

-For companies expanding into Germany, it’s important to note that the trade tax is to be added to the corporation tax, which totals an average tax rate of 30%.
+For companies expanding into Germany, it’s important to note that the trade tax is to be added to the corporation tax, so that the overall tax to be paid in Germany amounts to approximately 30%.

 Related read: How to Expand Your Business in the U.S.